atseng17/git-tutorial/README.md

 To https://github.com/atseng17/git-tutorial.git
 * [new branch]      master -> master
 ```
-now you should see a file in you git remote repo
+Now you should see a file in you git remote repo!

 reference:
 https://frontendmasters.com/courses/git-in-depth/working-area-staging-area-repository/